Natchitoches, Louisiana: 20th century

 Tours and interpretive programs at both sites continue to attract visitors, especially as they grapple with telling the difficult history of slavery and its aftermath at the plantations.
 They also cover the contributions of blacks and Creoles of color to the community.
+In April 2022, the city council added Juneteenth as an official city holiday.

-Since the late 20th century, the 35-mile oxbow lake has served as the spring-break training location for numerous university crew teams, from universities such as the University of St. Thomas, Kansas State University, University of Kansas, Wichita State University, Murray State University, University of Central Oklahoma, and Washington University in St. Louis, as well as Northwestern State University.
+Since the late 20th century, Cane River Lake has served as the spring-break training location for numerous university crew teams, from universities such as the University of St. Thomas, Kansas State University, University of Kansas, Wichita State University, Murray State University, University of Central Oklahoma, and Washington University in St. Louis, as well as Northwestern State University.
 In the spring of 2018, LSU, Alabama, Texas and Georgia were also represented.
 Tourists interested in sports often visit in this period to watch the sports teams.

 Over the years, the city and parish have improved conditions with a riverbank stabilization project and a water pump project to improve water levels in the lake.
 This directs water from Hampton Lake into Bayou Possiant, which feeds Cane River Lake.

-In March 1965, nine children were among seventeen people killed in a natural gas pipeline explosion.

-Natchitoches was the site of the 1973 plane crash that claimed the life of singer-songwriter Jim Croce.
-Croce had performed a concert on campus for Northwestern State University students at Prather Coliseum.
-He was killed less than an hour later in a plane headed to Sherman, Texas.
-The crash may have been a result of the pilot suffering a fatal heart attack.

-21st century

-In 2005, the cartoonist and historian Pap Dean published Historic Natchitoches: Beauty of the Cane, a study of the history, people, and attractions of the historic city.
-Harrisonburg, the seat of Catahoula Parish, is the other earliest French settlement in the state.

-Natchitoches is the home of the oldest general store in Louisiana, the still operating Kaffie-Frederick, Inc., General Mercantile, located on Front Street.
-The store was co-founded in 1863 by ancestors of Alexandria businessman and former city commissioner Arnold Jack Rosenthal (1923–2010).
-It has been featured in several nationally televised reality shows such as Duck Dynasty and Cajun Pawn, with the words "If you can't find it anywhere else, you can probably find it at Kaffie-Fredrick."